Festival of Joy 2023

 Social Media Activities

 There will be numerous social media activities again this year.
-Be part of these activities on the thematic focus 2023 "Civil Courage".
-Information on the Virtual Commemoration 2023
+Be part of these activities on the thematic focus 2025 "Didn't we say never again?".

 The 8 May